Working with temporal data#

 data.loc[start_dt:end_dt]

-One typical task when working with time series data, is to compare two consecutive values to each other.
-For instance, you might be interested in understanding how much warmer or colder the temperature was between different hours, or compute the percentual difference of how the value of a given stock has changed (to give a couple of examples).
-For these kind of operations, pandas provides a functionality called “shifting” which can be used to move (shift) data backward and forward.
-Next, we will see this method in action, by calculating the difference between consecutive temperature values.
-Let’s start by taking a small sample covering the data for 2019:
+A typical task when working with time series data is to compare two consecutive values to each other.
+For instance, you might be interested in understanding how much warmer or colder temperatures were between different days, or want to compute percent differences in the value of a stock (to give a couple of examples).
+For these kind of operations, pandas provides a functionality called shifting, which can be used to move (shift) data backward or forward in time.
+In the following examples we will see this method in action by calculating the difference between consecutive temperature values.
+Let’s start by taking a small sample of data from 2023.

 sample.head()

-As we can see based on the DatetimeIndex (TIME), we have temperature observations on an hourly basis in this sample.
-Now, if we want to calculate what is the difference in temperature between consecutive observations, we can take advantage of the method .shift() which takes an integer value as an input.
-If you pass a positive number, the values in a given Series is shifted forward, and if you pass a negative number the values are shifted backwards:
+As we can see based on the DatetimeIndex (DATE), we have temperature observations on a daily basis in this sample.
+Now, if we want to calculate the difference in temperature between consecutive observations we can take advantage of the .shift() method, which takes an integer value as an input.
+If you pass a positive number, the values in a given Series are shifted forward, and if you pass a negative number the values are shifted backwards.
+Let’s see an example.

 # Shifting forward